 Join Ben and me (Kimberly) for insightful discussion and guidance via Leadership Science TV and special events only for subscribers.

 Why Ben Can Help You Develop High Performing Teams

-He directly applied his methods to turn around four separate management disasters and led one of his organizations to 300% per person gains in productivity.
+He directly applied his methods to turn four separate management disasters around and led one of his organizations to 300% per person gains in productivity.
 (That was measured productivity gains.
 They then decided to stop measuring.)

 “In my last executive position, on one occasion we sent a large workforce to a nuclear electric generating station to overhaul machinery.
 Several of the top level managers at that station asked questions of my people on the job and later remarked that they were unable to tell supervisors from workers.
 That workforce consisted of well-trained, industrious, strong and independent, successful and proud supervisors and workers, almost all of them having the five traits of a Five Star person.”

-Ben talking to Greg Thomas from weLEAD Online Magazine.
+—Ben talking to weLEAD Magazine.